Meet the staff

 Out of work I enjoy horse riding and spending time with family and friends.

-I have worked in the junior classroom at Ashton for six and a half years now, and am very happy here.
+I have worked in the junior classroom at Ashton for 9 years now, and am very happy here.

 My role has always been varied as I work mainly with children with special educational needs, though I have also worked here for one year as a general TA.
 I enjoy the small school environment and the family feel to the school.
 I enjoy the one to one aspect as well - it’s obviously rewarding seeing improvement in children’s abilities.